What is the Quantity Theory of Money?

-In 1980s inflation rates in countries like Argentina, Peru, Brazil were skyrocketing.
-The reason was high money supply into the economy.
+In the 1980s inflation rates in countries like Argentina, Peru, Brazil was skyrocketing.
+The reason was high money supply in the economy.
 Argentina was having a very high fiscal deficit and it was increasing each year and that’s why the country was printing money to finance it.
 As the economy is having more money, that means more people can buy the goods and that’s why the value of money decreases and the price of goods increases.

 Advantages of Quantity Theory of Money

 - It brings out the relationship between money supply and price level in the economy.

 - The equation is very simple and easy to understand.

 - This equation has been supported by empirical evidence.

 Some of the limitations are as follows:

 - Its simplicity is one of its limitations.
 People know that it is an obvious fact that if the money supply will increase the price will decrease.
 It does not state the cause and effect of the increasing supply.

 - This equation assumes that velocity and output of goods will remain constant and will not be affected by other factors but in actual change in any of these factors is changeable.